JAAdrian/MatlabPrintFigure/README.md

 FigObj.loadFigure;
 ```

-The figure is then manipulable with the object's properties and methods.
+The figure is then manipulable with the object's properties and methods as shown above.

 ## Closing the Figure